 Throughout history, conjoined twins have fascinated people around the world.
-Mainly, people want to know what it's like to be a conjoined twin.
-It is impossible to imagine what it is like living day in, day out, attached to your sibling.
+Mainly, people want to know what it's like being a conjoined twin.
+Most people can't imagine what it's like living day in, day out, attached to your sibling.
 Most of us can barely stand being around our brothers and sisters for more than a couple days; how do these extraordinary individuals live their entire lives literally attached at the hip... or waist, or head?

-While conjoined twins were introduced to pop culture as "freaks," conjoined twins today are able to lead relatively normal lives.
-Here is everything you need to know about what it is like living attached to a sibling, and what that can mean for someone's physical, mental, and emotional well-being - you're in the right place.
+While conjoined twins were introduced to pop culture mostly through "freak shows," conjoined twins today lead relatively normal lives.
+So, if you have questions about what it's like living attached to a sibling - and what that can mean for someone's physical, mental, and emotional well-being - you're in the right place.

-The Term 'Siamese Twins' Comes From The Real-Life Chang Brothers
+The Term 'Siamese Twins' Comes From The Real-Life Bunker Brothers

 There Are Many Different Types Of Conjoined Twins

 There are over a dozen classifications for conjoined twins based on where the siblings are connected.
-The most common form of conjoined twins are Thoracopagus twins.
-These twins are joined in the upper chest and they share a heart, which makes separation nearly impossible.
-These twins make up 40 percent of all conjoined twins.
+The most common form of conjoined twins are thoracopagus twins.
+These twins are joined in the upper chest and share a heart, which makes separation nearly impossible.
+These twins make up around 37% of conjoined twins.

-The second most common type is Omalaphagus.
-They are connected from the middle of the chest to the waist, and they do not share a heart.
-However, they can share a liver and even genitalia.
-They make up about 33 percent of all conjoined twins.
+The second most common type is omphalopagus.
+They are connected from the middle of the chest to the belly button area, but do not share a heart.
+They can share a liver and even genitalia, though.
+Omphalopagus twins make up about 30% of all conjoined twins.

-Craniopagus is the rarest type of conjoined twin.
-Craniopagus twins are conjoined at the head.
-Out of all conjoined twins, only two percent are born with this condition.
+Craniopagus is one of the rarest type of conjoined twinning.
+Craniopagus twins are conjoined at the skull.
+Out of all conjoined twins, only 2% are born this way.

 These Conjoined Twins Can See Out Of Each Other's Eyes

-Doctors have determined that they are attached at the thalamus through a thalamic bridge.
-The thalamus is part of the brain that transits sensory information, regulates consciousness, and controls motor function.
+Doctors have determined they are attached at the thalamus through a "thalamic bridge."
+The thalamus is the part of the brain which transmits sensory information, regulates consciousness, and controls motor function.
 Tatiana can see out of both of Krista’s eyes, while Krista can only see out of one of Tatiana’s eyes.
-The girls also said that they can carry on conversations in their head.
+The girls also say they can carry on conversations in their head.

 Brittany And Abby Hensel Each Control One Side Of Their Body